akamai/mPulseAPI.jl/docs/src/QueryAPI.md

 #### Optional Arguments
 `metric::AbstractString`
-:    The metric name whose data we want.
+:    The name of the metric that we want data for.
 If not specified, defaults to `BounceRate`

 `filters::Dict`
 :    A dict of filters to pass to the mPulse Query API.
 For example `Dict("page-group" => "foo-bar")`